View this document as: a single page | multiple pages.

 Authentication Requirements

-The IdP SHALL issue an assertion within a valid session lifetime at the IdP.
-The IdP SHOULD require a recent successful authentication with a PIV credential.
+The IdP SHALL issue an assertion within a valid session lifetime at the IdP, subject to the session management requirements of the IdP.

 If the RP requests a maximum authentication age, the IdP SHALL reauthenticate the subscriber if the requested authentication age from the RP is not met by the subscriber’s current session at the IdP.